How to Pack a Personal Item

 Which Personal Item Should You Bring?

-A small duffle is ideal for the necessities if you plan to keep your laptop in your carry on bag.
-If you plan to use your laptop on the plane, however, opt for a slim computer bag or packable daypack.
-Backpacks only sometimes qualify as a personal item, so make sure to check your airlines’ rules before you travel.
-We don’t recommend trying to use a larger travel backpack as a personal item.
+A small, packable daypack is ideal for the necessities if you plan to keep your laptop in your carry on bag.
+If you plan to use your laptop on the plane, opt for a personal item with a specifically designed laptop sleeve, like the Outbreaker Daypack.
+Backpacks only sometimes qualify as a personal item, so make sure to check your airline’s rules before you travel.